 by Mark Hollyhead, Chief Operating Officer

-While the momentum behind this evolution is commendable, it’s important we focus on the real C in NDC, and no, we are not talking about “capability,” but the (corporate) customer – the consumer of all this new technology.
-As an industry, it’s our responsibility to keep their needs and requirements at the forefront and ensure the current and next generation of travelers see real incremental value.
+While the momentum behind this evolution is commendable, it’s important we focus on the real C in NDC, and no, we’re not talking about capability, but the (corporate) customer — the consumer of this new technology.
+As an industry, it’s our responsibility to keep customer’s needs and requirements at the forefront and ensure the current and next generation of travelers see real incremental value.